DomTorres/Newsolingo/README.md

 ## 5. Known Bugs and Limitations
 Here are some known bugs:
-* Delete collection function hasn't been implemented.
+* Delete collection function for For You page hasn't been implemented.
 So, if a user didn't finish their articles from yesterday, those yesterday articles don't get deleted and still show up today.
+* Delete collection function for Explore page hasn't been implemented.
+It will add news to the collection everyday, but won't delete the news from the previous day
 * Reading an article on the saved page decrements articles read today.
 So, sometimes it can go negative (read -1 more articles..., 4/3 articles read today...).
 * No way to unsave news articles

+Limitations:
+* The news API only allows us to grab articles from a list of countries.
+* The news API doesn't allow us to fetch news from the api multiple times in a short period of time.
+This limited the number of countries we could fetch news from for the explore page.

 ## 6. Features for Future
 What we'd like to build in the future: